 Checks are typically mailed several days in advance of the due date.
 Structured annuity companies will usually ask you to wait a few days beyond the due date to account for occasional slow mail delivery.
-It will then stop payment and reissue a check.
+If the check is still not received after a few days, the life company will then stop payment and reissue a check.
 Exceptions can be made, but reasonable period of time usually is required before the company reissues a check.
 Many annuitants find that using EFT (electronic funds transfer) or direct deposit is convenient and eliminates a concern of lost or late checks.
 Ask your payment provider if EFT is available.

 Can I use my benefits as collateral for a loan?